JonathanDavidAntonio/jndvexe/README.md

 # jndvexe
-My personal website!
-This portfolio contains my works, projects and contact information.
-It also serves as my blog and my internet CV with the main purpose is to attract employers, connect with them and land a job.
+Hellooo :) This profile contains my works and projects It also serves as my blog and my internet CV with the main purpose is to attract employers, connect with them and land a job.